types of frequencies

 Vibe Check: The HF bands are the radios equivalent of marathon runners.
 They reflect back off the ionosphere making it possible for you to talk with someone on the opposite side of our planet.
 Under the right conditions, and a bit of luck it could even make you an international ham radio star.

-Common uses: HF will be your best friend if you are a DXer (DX is shorthand for long-distance communication in hamSpeak).
+Common Uses: HF will be your best friend if you are a DXer (DX is shorthand for long-distance communication in hamSpeak).
 I find it handy in contests to see how many people you can work with very quickly.
 HF is the frequency where those QSOs are really worldwide.

 Very High Frequency (VHF)